fig02/gdb-load-ovl/README.md

 - `KALEIDO`
 - `KALEIDO_SCOPE`

-Note: This tool does not currently support moverlays made up of multiple object files, but hopefully it will soon :)
+Note: This tool does not currently support overlays made up of multiple object files, but hopefully it will soon :)

 ***